erasels/Aspiration-StS/README.md

 "Ritual Dagger": Take 3 Damage at the start of your turn.
 When you would die, heal to your Max HP instead and gain Awoken (works once).
 (Awoken is a buff that heals you for 10% of your damage dealt and weakens monsters at the start of your turn.)

-"Kaom's Heart": Raise your Max HP by 100 and become unable get new relics FOR THE ENTIRE RUN."
+"Kaom's Heart": Raise your Max HP by 100 and become unable get new relics FOR THE ENTIRE RUN.

+"Nostalgia": Upon pickup, obtain a random #yStarter #yRelic that you don't have yet.

 ## Dependencies:
 BaseMod: https://github.com/daviscook477/BaseMod/releases